Blog

 A retargeting ad campaign is aimed at those website visitors who have shown an interest in your products and services but left your site without making a purchase.
 The goal is to target them a second time (hence re-targeting) to remind them of your brand, and more specifically of the pages they visited on your website.

 There are several approaches available when it comes to setting up a retargeting campaign.
 For example, you could use Facebook’s retargeting functionality, or rely on Google Ads.
-With that said, marketers often choose to turn to a retargeting advertising platform from which they can centralize their multichannel efforts.
+Today, we want to talk more specifically about a brand new type of customer engagement: TV retargeting, which allows you to find web visitors at home, streaming their favorite shows.

 USING MORE POWERFUL RETARGETING TOOLS ALSO ALLOWS YOU TO INCREASE SALES AND CUSTOMER LOYALTY BY CONNECTING DIRECTLY WITH YOUR VISITORS.